Eng-MohammadHasan/Searches-ProgrammingConcepts/General-Programming/Range_for_Reference.md

 # Understanding Range-Based For Loops with References in C++
-# Understanding Range-Based For Loops with References in C++

 This file explains how C++ range-based for loops work when using references, why a reference variable seems to be "rebinding" each iteration, and the difference in scope compared to classic for loops.